MercuryWorkshop/anuraOS/SECURITY.md

 -   XSS in the Anura URL
 -   The ability to execute arbitrary code on the server hosting Anura (not in Anura itself, as this is an intended feature)
 -   The ability to crash Anura (As in for everyone, not just your browser session)

-## Implementing Security (For Project Members and Contributors)

-See [SECURITY-BP.md](./documentation/SECURITY-BP.md) for instructions on implementing security in your code.